AMatelis/FTCRoboticsCode/README.md

-# FTC Robotics Code
+# FTC Robotics Code – Gonzaga Eagles 2025-2026

-This repository contains the full control code for our FTC robot.
-It handles hardware initialization, autonomous routines, tele-operated control, and subsystem logic for all major robot components.
-The goal of this codebase is reliability, readability, and fast iteration during the build and competition season.
+This repository contains the full control code for the Gonzaga Eagles FTC robot for the 2025-2026 season.
+It powers the robot through both **autonomous and tele-operated phases**, managing drivetrain movement, game mechanisms, and other subsystems.
+The codebase was designed for **reliability, readability, and rapid iteration** during build and competition periods.

 ## Project Overview

-This codebase is structured around clear subsystems and operation modes so that each part of the robot can be developed, tested, and debugged independently.
-The robot is designed to support both autonomous and driver-controlled phases, with consistent behavior across practice and competition fields.
+Our team structured the code around clear subsystems and operation modes so that each part of the robot could be **developed, tested, and debugged independently**.
+The goal was to support both autonomous and driver-controlled phases while maintaining consistent performance across practice and competition fields.

+During this season, I contributed to **developing a four-mode autonomous system**, analyzing and repurposing previous code, and mentoring newer team members on both programming logic and testing procedures.
+The work involved repeated iteration, debugging on the field, and coordinating updates with other programmers.

-Core priorities of this project:
+Core priorities of the project:

 * Clean and modular architecture
 * Easy tuning and debugging
 * Hardware safety and fault tolerance
 * Fast deployment during matches

 ## Robot Capabilities

-Depending on configuration, this code supports:
+Depending on configuration, the robot can:

-* Drivetrain control with precise motor power management
+* Drive with precise mecanum control
-* Autonomous navigation using encoders, timers, and sensors
+* Navigate autonomously using encoders, timers, and sensors
-* Game mechanism control such as intakes, slides, arms, and servos
+* Operate game mechanisms such as intakes, slides, elevators, grabbers, and ball shooters
-* TeleOp driver control with adjustable sensitivity
+* Respond consistently in TeleOp mode with adjustable driver control
-* Sensor integration including IMU, distance sensors, and limit switches
+* Integrate sensors including IMU, distance sensors, and limit switches

-Folder roles:
+### Folder Roles

-* `autonomous` contains all pre-programmed match routines
+* `autonomous` – pre-programmed match routines
-* `teleop` contains real-time driver control logic
+* `teleop` – real-time driver control logic
-* `subsystems` isolates each physical mechanism
+* `subsystems` – isolated physical mechanisms
-* `hardware` maps motors, servos, and sensors
+* `hardware` – hardware mapping for motors, servos, and sensors
-* `util` includes math helpers, PID controllers, and timing tools
+* `util` – math helpers, PID controllers, and timing tools

 ## Setup Instructions